 Always remember that the faster you address a problem, the better it is.
 As soon as you deal with any urgent problems to reduce damage to your home or personal belongings, call up a roofing contractor immediately.

 At times, your roofing contractor might not be available to perform the repairs on the same day, so in the meantime, you should ask that they take measures to prevent further damage until the work can be scheduled.
 Often installing a large tarp over the affected area where it is leaking will help mitigate any further damages,

 While you can prevent most roof leaks, in some instances, they are unavoidable.
 Frequent inspections are an excellent way to diagnose potential problems and address them before they happen.

 Ideally, you should call a roofer twice a year to check for any roof damage, and you should conduct self-checks routinely to see if anything is missing or looks out of place visually.
 It is possible that strong winds blew off some of your roof shingles while you were away, making it prone to leaks.
-Ensure that you call a professional roofing contractor as soon as you notice any roof storm damage related problems or maintenance issues you need fixed.
+Ensure that you call a professional roofing contractor as soon as you notice any roof storm damage-related problems or maintenance issues you need to be fixed.

 Can I Afford to Fix my Leaky Roof?